WenyueDai/Solublize_Transmembrane_Protein/README.md

-Great — let’s break this README into a **friendly step-by-step tutorial style**, with clear sections for each stage and beginner-friendly guidance.
-Here’s a polished version you can use:

----

 # **Transmembrane Protein Solubilization & Repacking Pipeline**

 This project provides a pipeline for redesigning and repacking transmembrane proteins to make them soluble and structurally optimized.